 Barbara Sak (CIRIEC)

 Barbara Sak is Senior economic researcher and Managing Director of CIRIEC (International Centre of Information and Research on Public, Social and Cooperative Economy), on CIRIEC’s payroll for nearly 30 years.
 She has contributed to and co-directed several national and international inter-disciplinary researches and projects (grouping up to 25-30 researchers) in the field of services of general and collective interest, be they of economic or non-economic nature, and concerning public enterprises.
 Her main field of expertise consists in public policy issues regarding regulation, provision and organisation modes, financing and evaluation of such services, notably with respect to the various types of providers, including those stemming from the public sector and the so-called third sector or social economy (namely, cooperatives, mutual associations, foundations, not-for-profit organisations).
 More recently, she focuses on transdisciplinary approaches of impact measurement and achievement of Sustainable Development Goals, for instance through socially responsible public procurement.
 She also follows the European Community legal framework impacting services of general interest and the financing of public service missions/obligations.
-Further, she has a good knowledge of policy issues at stake and counts numerous contacts with the main stakeholders interested in such issues.
+Further, she has a good knowledge of policy issues at stake and has numerous contacts with main stakeholders interested in such issues.